Victorian Solar Rebates & Government Incentives in 2022

 Are you a VIC homeowner looking for solar?
 Below we’ve detailed the Victoria solar incentives available in 2022.

-Victoria offers a variety of electricity tariffs, to suit the needs of different users.
+In Victoria, homeowners are eligible for several rebates, grants, loans and tariffs that contribute to installing solar.
 According to a 2020 report from the Australian Energy Market Commission (AEMC), Victorian homeowners are charged on average 29.28 cents/kWh and during peak demand hours, prices reach up to 50 cents/kWh.
 Expensive electricity means high power bills for homes using energy from the grid, but a great opportunity to save with solar.

 All solar incentives and rebates available in Victoria are: